-In order to ensure that the Committee operates as efficiently as possible, we have established sub-committees which are able to consider issues in more detail than is possible at Management Committee meetings.
-The remits for these sub-committees describe their role and responsibilities and set out any powers they have to make decisions and commit expenditure.
+In order to ensure that the Committee operates as efficiently as possible, we have established two sub-committees (Performance Assurance and Risk [PAR] and Staffing) which are able to consider issues in more detail than is possible at Management Committee meetings.
+The remits for these sub-committees describe their role and responsibilities and set out any powers they have to make decisions and commit expenditure, they also set out what responsibilities are reserved to the Management Committee.